aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 ```
 $ amplify push

 ?
+Are you sure you want to continue?
+Y
+?
 Do you want to update code for your updated GraphQL API (Y/n) Y

 ?
 This will overwrite your current graphql queries, mutations and subscriptions Y